-Section 4-13.
-Vehicle repair
+4.13.
+Vehicle Repair

-No person shall clean or make any repairs to vehicles anywhere on the airport, except those minor repairs necessary to remove such vehicles from the airport.
-This provision does not apply to ground support equipment or vehicles used in the operation of the Service Provider's business, and owned or leased by the Service Provider.
+No person shall clean or make any repairs to vehicles anywhere at the airport, except those minor repairs necessary to remove such vehicles from the airport.
+This provision does not apply to ground support equipment or vehicles used in the operation of the Service Provider's business and owned or leased by the Service Provider.